robocomp/robocomp/README.md

 Congratulations!
 RCIS should up and running with a simple robot endowed with a laser and an RGBD camera, moving on a wooden floor.

-###Installing components from github
+###Installing RoboLab's components from github

-Create anorer terminal un Yakuake and *cd* to *robocomp*.
+Create another terminal in Yakuake and *cd* to *robocomp*.
 Then:

     cd components
     git clone https://github.com/robocomp/robocomp-robolab.git

 RoboLab's set of basic robotics components are now dowloaded.

+###Connecting a JoyStick

-Connect a JoyStick to your USB port and:
+If you have a JoyStick around, connect it to the USB port and:

     cd robocomp-robolab/components/joystickComp
     cmake .